BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Take a small child in an elevator, for example---notice how the child is immediately drawn to press the buttons.
 Or take the child to a lake and wait until it throws small stones into the water.

-For Heidegger, technology withdraws from our attention and becomes transparent as we use it.
+For Heidegger, equipment withdraws from our attention and becomes transparent as we use it.
 And if it does, it is all the more genuinely what it is.
 In that sense, it needs us to be; to act itself out.
 Furthermore, we don't experience technology itself, but rather the world through it.